Wednesday's Scottish Gossip

-Scottish Gossip: Rangers, Kent, Celtic, Carter-Vickers, Ralston, Inverness, Hearts
+Scottish Gossip: Rangers, Kent, Celtic, Carter-Vickers, Ralston, Inverness, Dundee Utd, Hearts, Aberdeen

 Last updated on .From the section Scottish